HCL-TECH-SOFTWARE/connections-doc/v8-cr1/admin/migrate/t_install_fixpack.md

-# Updating Connnections 8.0 with the latest Cumulative Refresh {#t_install_fixpack .task}
+# Updating Connections 8.0 with the latest Cumulative Refresh

-Update to the latest a Cumulative Refresh (CR) for HCL Connections 8.0.
+Update to the latest Cumulative Refresh (CR) for HCL Connections 8.0.

 ## Before you begin